What is EMDR?

 How does EMDR work?

-What happens in EMDR Therapy?
+What happens during EMDR therapy?

 Previous